 Toyota Prius 2001 to 2012 Haynes Repair Manual

 If you like to do some small maintenance jobs yourself then it’s wise to get a Prius workshop repair manual.
 These are relatively inexpensive and you can save yourself a small fortune at your local garage.
 Haynes writes every book based on a complete tear-down of the vehicle.
 In this case, they strip down the Toyota Prius.

 It will describe the best ways to do a job, and that makes it quicker, easier, and cheaper for you.

 These workshop repair books have clear instructions and hundreds of photographs.
-Things like engine oil changes will be super easy for you, especially if you use the fast mityvac oil extractor we talked about the other month.
+Services like engine oil changes will be super easy for you, especially if you use the fast Mityvac oil extractor we talked about.

 The market is moving to all-electric vehicles and Lithium Batteries becoming safer and cheaper.
 You will start to see lead-acid batteries being replaced by lithium-ion cells.
 Bring it on.